shorttext

 Tool Definition Quality

-Both tools follow the verb_noun pattern (create_shorttext, read_shorttext), making them predictable and consistent.
+Both tools follow the verb_noun pattern (create_shorttext, read_shorttext), providing a consistent and predictable naming convention.

 Available Tools